IBM-Bluemix-Docs/containers/cs_troubleshoot.md

       ```
       {: pre}

-    3. Look for error messages in the Ingress controller logs.
+    3. Look for error messages in the application load balancer logs.

 <br />